bolorundurowb/dotenv.net/README.md

 ### Read Environment Variables

-The `Read()`  method returns a `IDictionary<string, string>` instance detailing the keys and associated values read from the env files provided.
-This hase the added advantage of not modifying your system environment variables.
+The `Read()`  method returns an `IDictionary<string, string>` instance detailing the keys and associated values read from the env files provided.
+This has the added advantage of not modifying your system environment variables.
 The same options as apply to the `Load()` method, apply to the `Read()` method as well.

 ```csharp
 var envVars = DotEnv.Read();